recordrobotics/2024_Control/docs/source/contributing/environment-setup.rst

 Configuration
 -------------

-Once all of the extensions are installed, open settings and make sure to set the esbonio paths.
+Once all of the extensions are installed, open the ``settings.json`` from the ``Command Palette`` and make sure to set the esbonio and lint paths.

 .. code-block:: json

+    "restructuredtext.linter.doc8.extraArgs": [
+      "--config",
+      "${workspaceFolder}/docs/doc8.ini"
+    ],
     "esbonio.sphinx.numJobs": 0,
     "esbonio.sphinx.buildDir": "docs\\build",
     "esbonio.sphinx.confDir": "${workspaceFolder}\\docs\\source"